 Comment notes.
 These comments help organize our projects.
 We list to-do items in a central place.
 Variations on the "TODO" syntax are supported, so this feature is more usable.

-Intro.
-TODO comments allow you to tell Visual Studio to maintain a central list of tasks, which it reads from many different places in your code.
-The Task List is a floating window that shows all the TODO comments in your project.
+TODO comments allow Visual Studio to maintain a central list of tasks, which it reads from many different places.
+The Task List shows all the TODO comments in your project.

-Tip To open the list, go to View menu > Task List.
+Tip To open the list, go to View, and then Task List.
 A recent version of Visual Studio is needed.

 //todo: fix dialog windows

 //TODO: work on SQLCE guide

 With Visual Studio Code, there is minimal support for "todo" without installing an extension.
 A file named todo will have a special "check box" icon.